Quantifying the Effects of Magnetic Field Line Curvature Scattering on Radiation Belt and Ring Current Particles

-There is no electric field because a special Lorentz transformation to a moving frame of reference is used\cite{Gray1982,Speiser1965}.
-Here $B_{0x} $ is the value of magnetic field strength at the boundary of the considered region, $\sigma $ is a constant parameter representing the strength of magnetic field perturbation, ${L_{CS}} $ is the thickness of the current sheet.
-The x-axis is defined along with the radial direction, and the z-axis is defined along the normal to the equatorial plane in the GSM(Geocentric Solar Magnetic) coordinate we chose.
-The radius of curvature radius $R_c(z) $ can readily obtain from equation (\ref{eq:current-sheet-field}), and at the middle of the current sheet, that is for $z=0 $, we get $R_c(z=0) = \sigma L_{CS}$.
-Note that the condition for adiabatic behavior of charged particles is the value of adiabatic parameters satisfy $\varepsilon \ll 1 $ or $ R_c(z=0) \gg \rho $.
-By changing the value of the parameter $L_{CS} $, we can study the non-adiabatic behavior characteristic of given energy(1.5 MeV) and equatorial pitch angle($30^\circ $) electron under the different thickness of the current sheet respective ly.
-We assume $B_{0x}=100$nT and $\sigma=0.15 $, which is a typical value for the outer radiation belt in the magnetic storm period\cite{Artemyev2013}.
-The time step is $0.02 T_{gyro} $.
-Here $T_{gyro} $ is the equatorial gyro-motion period of the electron.
+Here $L_{\text{CS}}$ refers to the thickness of the current sheet, $B_{x0} $ represents the magnetic field strength at the boundary of the simulation where $z \gg L_{\text{CS}}$, and $\sigma $ is a constant parameter indicating the strength of magnetic field perturbation.
+The radius of curvature $R_c(z)$ can be easily obtained from equation (\ref{eq:current-sheet-field}).
+Specifically, at the center of the current sheet ($z=0$), we have $R_c(z=0) = \sigma L_{\text{CS}}$.
+The non-adiabatic behavior of particles with specific energy and equatorial pitch angle can be examined by varying the thicknesses of the current sheet $L_\text{CS} $.
+For our analysis, we assume $B_{x0}=100$\,nT and $\sigma=0.15$, following \citeA{Artemyev2013}.
+The time step used is $T_\text{g}/50$, where $T_\text{g} $ denotes the period of cyclotron motion of particles at the equator ($z=0$).